mrdoob/three.js/threejs/lessons/threejs-custom-geometry.md

 of the 3 vertices that make up that face.

 The order we specify the vertices is important.
-To be pointing toward the outside of the cube they must be specified in a clockwise direction when that triangle is facing the camera.
+To be pointing toward the outside of the cube they must be specified in a counter clockwise direction when that triangle is facing the camera.

 <div class="threejs_center"><img src="resources/cube-vertex-winding-order.svg" style="width: 500px"></div>